Beat the Heat with Austin’s Best Ice Cream Treats

 Amy’s Ice Creams

 No list of Austin’s best ice cream is complete without Amy’s.
-Now with 13 locations around town, plus more in Houston and San Antonio, Amy’s enthusiastic employees, known as Scoops, have been slinging their signature Mexican Vanilla and Belgian Chocolate for nearly 40 years.
+Now with 14 locations around town, plus more in Houston and San Antonio, Amy’s enthusiastic employees, known as Scoops, have been slinging their signature Mexican Vanilla and Belgian Chocolate for over 40 years.

 Lick Honest Ice Creams